Naturality and Definability III: Uniformity

 \end{theorem}

-\begin{proof} We prove the theorem in a sequence of claims.
-We first show that we can be reduced to the case where $K$ has only one equivalence class.
-To this end, define the class function $\bfH$, with $\dom(\bfH)=K$, by
+\begin{proof} We prove the theorem through a sequence of claims.
+First, we show that the problem can be reduced to the case where $\mathcal{K}$ has only one equivalence class.
+To this end, we define the class function $\bfH$ with $\dom(\bfH) = \mathcal{K}$, as follows: